 The day after my incident,

 was the last time I saw my family for over 6 months.
 This dark and dank place is my home now.
 I have not seen or heard from any of my family since that day.
-It is as if what I did is unforgivable in their eyes.
+It is as if what I did is unforgiveable in their eyes.
 They don’t understand how I felt.
-They don’t care that that feeling has passed finally.
+They don’t care that the feeling has finally passed.
 I can finally take care of them the way a proper lady should.
 I still cling to these ideals, these hopes, but they are starting to slip away.

 Even though we don’t speak, we empathize for each other.
 We all have our own version of nightmares that wake us screaming at night.
 Day after day, we suffer abuse I could never have imagined existed until that fine day I was secluded to this new home.
-We all suffer this place together.
+Despite our previous status, we all suffer this place together.
 It is an unspoken bond that we have gained from our close proximity to one another and the trials we continue together.

 To Be Continued…